Dai (cryptocurrency)

 DAI (or DAI, formerly Sai or SAI) is a stablecoin token on the Ethereum blockchain which uses smart contracts designed to control supply to keep its value as close to one United States dollar as possible.
 DAI is maintained and regulated by MakerDAO, a decentralized autonomous organization composed of the owners of its governance token, MKR, who may propose and vote on changes to certain parameters in its smart contracts.

 MakerDAO was described in a 2020 Bloomberg article as the first example of a decentralized application to receive significant adoption.
+In August 2024 MakerDAO was rebranded as Sky.